lf-lang/lf-lang.github.io/versioned_docs/version-0.11.0/installation.md

 ## Visual Studio Code

 Our Visual Studio Code extension can be installed via the Marketplace or built from source, as detailed below.
 This extension also works with VS Code-compatible tools such as [Cursor](https://cursor.com).
 See the [handbook](./tools/code-extension.mdx) for usage instructions.
+VS Code can be used with the Remote - WSL extension to the launch ubuntu and run VS Code inside WSL to automatically use the correct Linux environment and toolchain (Remote Explorer -> WSL -> open Folder).
+Alternatively, open a project from a WSL terminal, navigate to the  project directory and starte VS Code.
+Projects may be stored either inside the Linux file system (/home/...), or on the Windows file system (/mnt/c/...).
+The first option is recommended for better performance.

 ### Marketplace